 In this context, California should emulate States such as Vermont, Massachusetts and New York and should establish an independent Decommissioning Advisory Panel (DAP) to provide a forum for centralized and coordinated oversight of the decommissioning of the DCPP nuclear power plant.
 The DAP would bring all of the relevant agencies, governmental entities and private and public stakeholders together.
 A major advantage would be that designees of these agencies and entities could tap into the resources and technical knowledge of their respective organization and bring these strengths to bear on the process, rather than relying primarily on the technical input of PG&E. In addition, such members would be truly accountable to the major relevant constituencies, rather than individual interest and advocacy groups.
-The members of the DAP would bring long-term institutional knowledge, experience and stability to the DAP, would be required to conduct open meetings in accordance with California law.
+The members of the DAP would bring long-term institutional knowledge, experience and stability to the DAP, would be nominated and selected in a public process, would be subject to conflict of interest requirements, and would be required to conduct open meetings in accordance with California law.
 The current DCDEP does not meet these criteria.